 - Chronic sinus infections.
 A blocked nostril can make you more susceptible to repeated bouts of sinusitis and all of its symptoms.

 - Chronic runny nose.
-Recurrent inflammation of nasal tissue can worsen a deviated septum by additionally restricting the size of your nasal passageway.
+Recurrent inflammation of nasal tissue can worsen a the condition by additionally restricting the size of your nasal passageway.

 - Dry mouth.
 If you have a deviated septum, you may not notice that you are mouth breathing (due to the airway restriction), but you usually do notice the resulting dry mouth.